otto-de/leinsync/README.md

    + --pull              : Pull rebase on target projects.
    + --push              : Push on target projects.

-Define `:ns-sync` configuration in the project.clj of each target project.
+Define `:sync` configuration in the project.clj of each target project.
 It has the following options:

   + `:test-cmd` specifies which leiningen tasks will be executed to test target projects after synchronizing.
   + `:namespaces` specifies the namespaces to be synchronized between shared projects.